shrimpactivity/markov-coil/README.md

 - Token-based trie and vocabulary indexing for fast queries and small memory footprint
 - Set depth of chain for required length of token n-gram
 - Predict tokens or token sequences with or without weighted choice
-- Find probabilities for all possible next tokens
+- Get probabilities for all possible predictions
-- Binary serialization courtesy of [MessagePack](https://github.com/msgpack/msgpack-javascript)
+- Compressed JSON serialization

 ## Installation